MoonHighway/javascript-jungle-guide/hello-world/periodic-table-primitives/numbers/devtools-console.md

 # DevTools Console

-(1) Open the dev tools and cover the console
+1. Open the dev tools and cover the console

-- Show how to get to the dev tools
+- Show how to get to the dev tools in Google Chrome
 - Show where the tags are `Elements Console Sources Network >>`
 - Switch between `Elements` and `Console`
 - Show how to position the dev tools on the bottom or to the side